 • How do I register?

-• How will I know my registration went through?
+• How will I know if my registration went through?

 • What is the “Folk Arts Sampler” class?

-• Does Alaska City Folk Arts Camp have a closed campus?
+• Does Alaska City Folk Arts have a closed campus?

-• When can I drop off my child, and when do I pick up?
+• When can I drop off and pick up my child?

 • What if I don’t have an instrument?

-• Is there financial aid available to help with tuition?
+• Is financial aid available to help with tuition?

 • Are cell phones allowed at camp?